Ledger Nano S Review: Everything to Know About This Hardware Wallet [Safetrading 2020]

 99% of users would surely say ‘security’ and we are not an exception.

-So before learning how to use Ledger wallet let’s find out how this wallet is able to resist hacker attacks.
+So before learning how to use Ledger Nano S, let’s find out how this wallet is able to resist hacker attacks.

-When comparing Ledger Nano S VS Nano X, it is important to say that to guarantee maximum security of Ledger wallets, it uses dual chip architecture, which goes along with CC EAL5+ certification.
+When comparing Ledger Nano S VS KeepKey, it is important to say that to guarantee maximum security of Ledger wallet, it uses dual-chip architecture, which goes along with CC EAL5+ certification.
 In addition, it has a pin code with up to 8 digits.
 You need to enter it every time you connect the wallet to your computer.
+All of these features make your Ledger safe.

 If you want to protect your Ledger wallet from viruses and infected software, processes of restoration and initialization must be conducted solely in a closed environment.